sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/benchmarks/README.md

 ## Caveats

-- **One box, shared CPU.** With `--decode` the in-process encoder and decoder compete; the decode breakpoint is "combined" capacity, not isolated decode.
+- **One box.** Encode and decode are measured separately.
+With the default `-PreEncodeFrames`, the decode probe replays a pre-encoded stream so the encoder is out of the loop and the breakpoint is the decoder's own ceiling; set `-PreEncodeFrames 0` to instead encode live, in which case the in-process encoder and decoder compete and the breakpoint is "combined" capacity.
 - **`vp8.net` is single-threaded managed** and caps low, especially at high resolutions — the interesting high-rate numbers come from the `ffmpeg` encoder.
 - **Decode is FFmpeg for every codec**, so "Decode VP8" and "Decode H264" are the FFmpeg decoder on